Baku–Tbilisi–Ceyhan pipeline: Inauguration

-On 25 May 2005, the pipeline was inaugurated at the Sangachal Terminal by President Ilham Aliyev of the Azerbaijan Republic, President Mikhail Saakashvili of Georgia and President Ahmet Sezer of Turkey, joined by President Nursultan Nazarbayev of Kazakhstan and United States Secretary of Energy Samuel Bodman.
+On 25 May 2005, the pipeline was inaugurated at the Sangachal Terminal by President Ilham Aliyev of Azerbaijan, President Mikhail Saakashvili of Georgia and President Ahmet Sezer of Turkey, joined by President Nursultan Nazarbayev of Kazakhstan and United States Secretary of Energy Samuel Bodman.
 The inauguration of the Georgian section was hosted by President Mikheil Saakashvili at the pumping station near Gardabani on 12 October 2005.
 The inauguration ceremony at Ceyhan terminal was held on 13 July 2006.

 The pipeline was gradually filled with 10 million barrels of oil flowing from Baku and reaching Ceyhan on 28 May 2006.
 The first oil was loaded at the Ceyhan Marine Terminal (Haydar Aliyev Terminal) onto a tanker named British Hawthorn.
 The tanker sailed on 4 June 2006 with about 600000 oilbbl of crude oil.

 Description

 Route

 The 1768 km long pipeline starts at the Sangachal Terminal near Baku in Azerbaijan, crosses Georgia and terminates at the Ceyhan Marine Terminal (Haydar Aliyev Terminal) on the south-eastern Mediterranean coast of Turkey.
 443 km of the pipeline lie in Azerbaijan, 249 km in Georgia and 1076 km in Turkey.
 It crosses several mountain ranges at altitudes to 2830 m.
 It also traverses 3,000 roads, railways, and utility lines—both overground and underground—and 1,500 watercourses up to 500 m wide (in the case of the Ceyhan River in Turkey).
 The pipeline occupies a corridor eight meters wide, and is buried to a depth of at least one meter.
 The pipeline runs parallel to the South Caucasus Gas Pipeline, which transports natural gas from the Sangachal Terminal to Erzurum in Turkey.